-I regard as “philosophers” an array of wise persons - whether canonical or contemporary philosophers, theorists or theologians, poets or prophets, scientists or sages - or you yourself – who offer insight into the largest and deepest questions of life.
+I regard as “philosophers” wise persons - whether canonical or contemporary philosophers, theorists or theologians, poets or prophets, scientists or sages - or you yourself – who offer insight into the largest and deepest questions of life.

-Canonical philosophers who have most shaped me include Plato, Aristotle, Epicurus, Hobbes, Machiavelli, Nietzsche, Wittgenstein, Foucault and Rawls.
-Contemporary philosophical influences include Richard Rorty, Stuart Hampshire, Robert Nozick, Bernard Williams, Amartya Sen, Charles Taylor, William Connolly, Martha Nussbaum and Kwame Anthony Appiah.
+Major philosophers who have most shaped me at various points in life include Plato, Aristotle, Epicurus, Seneca, Machiavelli, Hobbes, Nietzsche, Wittgenstein, Foucault and Rawls.
+Contemporary influences include Richard Rorty, Stuart Hampshire, Robert Nozick, Bernard Williams, Amartya Sen, Charles Taylor, William Connolly, Martha Nussbaum and Kwame Anthony Appiah.

-As to thinkers not commonly regarded as philosophers, among the most intriguing and inspiring have been Homer, Sophocles, Buddha, Jesus, Henry David Thoreau, Max Weber, Mahatmas Gandhi, Paul Tillich, Reinhold Niebuhr, Martin Luther King, Jr., Thich Nhat Hahn, Milan Kundera, Mary Oliver, and Parker Palmer.
+As to figures not always regarded as philosophers, among the most intriguing and inspiring have been Homer, Sophocles, Buddha, Jesus, Lucretius, Henry David Thoreau, Max Weber, Mahatmas Gandhi, Paul Tillich, Reinhold Niebuhr, Martin Luther King, Jr., Thich Nhat Hahn, Milan Kundera and Mary Oliver.

 I am always adding to these lists – searching for new authors to read, and new persons to engage through dialogue.
 That’s the beauty of philosophy – we can all do it, we can all learn from one another, and challenge and inspire one another.
 Which is another reason for us to talk.